OpenNews/srccon-site-starterkit/conduct.md

 ---
 section: conduct
 permalink: /conduct/
-title: Our Code of Conduct
+title: Our code of conduct
 ---

 ## Code of Conduct